0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 we clone the repo using `git clone https://github.com/jeroennijhof/vncpwd` and follow up with a `make` command to build it.

-We then get the hex string and reverse it with `xxd` using the `-r` and `-p` flags.
-And follow up with decrypting it.
+We then get the hex string and reverse it with `xxd` using the `-r` and `-p` flags before decrypting it.

 ![vnc-pwd-cracked](vnc-pwd-cracked.jpg)